Last Updated on 2 months

 - Integration with well-known line-of-business applications used within your organization.

-Manage: The tools and techniques for moving information across an organization.
+The Manage component involves the tools and techniques for moving information across an organization.

 Connects and makes use of information through methods used separately or in combination.

 Where do you put your information and how would you find it again?

 The temporary storage of frequently changing information within a dynamic hierarchy structure.
 Users will be able to view or edit any document and view enterprise document properties.